TIMELINE-NMC Health's expansion and ailments

 Feb.
 10

-NMC says its co-chair and founder Shetty had stepped back from its board after he informed NMC of potentially inaccurate reporting of his holdings.
+NMC discloses preliminary buyout approaches from private equity firms KKR and GK Investment, and says co-chair and founder Shetty had stepped back from its board after informing the group of potentially inaccurate reporting of his holdings.

+CEO Manghat is removed and will be succeeded by COO Michael Davis in an interim role.
+NMC’s investigation committee says it is reviewing a drawdown of its facilities that had not been disclosed or approved by the board.

-$1 = 0.7734 pounds Reporting by Noor Zainab Hussain and Pushkala Aripaka in Bengaluru.
-Editing by Jane Merriman
+Source: Company website, reports, Refinitiv data ($1 = 0.7669 pounds) (Reporting by Noor Zainab Hussain and Pushkala Aripaka in Bengaluru; Editing by Jan Harvey, Susan Fenton and Grant McCool)